-Normally, rescissions are used to deal with money that a federal agency is unlikely to spend for various reasons and, therefore, wants to return to the Treasury.
-However, current rescissions will affect funds intended for use in lifesaving programs implemented by organizations like Catholic Relief Services.
-In the short term, the rescissions package froze implicated funds and restricted changes to related projects.
-In the long term, if approved by Congress, it would codify recent program terminations and reduce the overall funds available for lifesaving and poverty-reducing programs for the next several years, setting the stage for substantial reductions in upcoming appropriations and undermining decades of work to establish the U.S. as a leader in serving the global community and fostering a more peaceful and prosperous world.
+Normally, rescissions are used to deal with money that a federal agency is unlikely to spend for various reasons.
+However, the expected rescissions could affect funds intended for use in lifesaving programs implemented by organizations like Catholic Relief Services.
+In the short term, the rescissions package will freeze implicated funds and restrict changes to related projects for a 45-day period.
+In the long term, if approved by Congress, it would reduce the overall funds available for lifesaving and poverty-reducing programs, undermining decades of work to establish the U.S. as a leader in serving the global community and fostering a more peaceful and prosperous world.